 Network redundancy through NIC bonding is supported on Address Manager appliances and 4-port DNS/DHCP Server appliances only.
 It isn't supported on virtual machines.

 - BlueCat recommends enabling and disabling Address Manager network redundancy from Address Manager (as opposed to the Administration Console).
 For details, refer to Enabling network redundancy on Address Manager.

 - BlueCat recommends enabling and disabling network redundancy on DNS/DHCP Servers from the Add Server and Replace Server pages of Address Manager.
 However, if you will be using VLAN tagging with bonding interfaces, you can enable and disable bonding using the DNS/DHCP Administration Console.
 Bonding must be enabled prior to configuring VLAN interfaces.

-- If bonding is disabled, you will not see bond0 in the list of
+- If bonding is disabled, you won't see bond0 in the list of

 Proteus> show interfaces eth0: IPv4 Addresses 192.0.2.10/24 (Primary) Active = on eth1: Active = off